 I was reading an article by Professor Charles J. Reid, Jr. discussing rather education could lower recidivism rates.
 He references Christopher Zoukis’ book, College For Convicts.
 I thought Reid had some great points and I wanted to discuss them here in this post.

-In College For Convicts, Zoukis suggested that maybe if inmates get degrees, their odds of going back to prison and committing a crime could lessen.
+In College For Convicts, Zoukis suggested that maybe if inmates obtain degrees, their odds of going back to prison and committing a crime could be reduced.

 “Among inmates who have completed high school courses, recidivism rates drop to 54.6 percent.
 Those who complete high school or the GED have an even lower rate.
 Vocational training brings recidivism down to approximately 30 percent.
 For prisoners who attain an associate’s degree: 13.7 percent recidivism.
 For prisoners who attain a bachelor’s degree: only 5.6 percent recidivism.
 And for prisoners who attain a master’s degree: 0 percent recidivism.
 Zero!” (p.
 13)”

-I’ve never read this book, but based on my experiences maybe there is a point to this evidence.
-People commit crimes because of lack of money and resources.
-I spent time with inmates who committed crimes because they couldn’t get the money they need to handle the responsivities they needed to handle.
-Most of these individuals had worked at minimum wages jobs and couldn’t get high end jobs.
-This is because they had skills or education to compete at higher end jobs.
+I’ve never read this book, but based on my experiences there may be a point to this evidence.
+People commit crimes because of lack of money or resources.
+I spent time with inmates who committed crimes because they couldn’t get the money they need to handle their responsibilities.
+Most of these individuals had minimum wage jobs and were unable to obtain a higher paying job because of their education or lack of skills.

-It’s easy to see why.
-Let’s look at the salaries of individuals of difference educational levels.
+It’s easy to see why they had a lack of finances.
+Let’s look at the salaries of individuals with different educational levels.
 According to an article on Chron.com,, “Those [who have records or not] with no high school diplomas had the lowest median earnings of $23,452 per year and the highest unemployment rate of 14.1 percent (of 2011).”

 |Education Level||Average Salary||Unemployment Rate|